freeipa/freeipa-kustomize/config/static/nodes/cgroup-v2/README.md

 oc create -f machine-config-cgroup-v2-worker.yaml
 ```

+If in the future we move the workload to the control plane, then we
+could need to set master node too to use cgroup v2.
+If you are using a
-However, if you are using a SNO cluster, you need to apply the configuration
+SNO (Single Node Openshift), you will need to apply the configuration to
-to the control plane nodes (master) by:
+the master node too:

 ```shell
 oc create -f machine-config-cgroup-v2-master.yaml